michaelrsweet/htmlcss/README.md

 HTMLCSS is also extremely memory efficient, utilizing a shared string pool and smart CSS cache to minimize the size of a HTML document in memory.

-I'm providing HTMLCSS as open source under the Apache License Version 2.0 with exceptions for use with GPL2/LGPL2 applications which allows you do pretty much do whatever you like with it.
-Please do provide feedback and report bugs to the [Github project page](https://github.com/michaelrsweet/htmlcss) so that everyone can benefit.
+I'm providing HTMLCSS as open source under the Apache License Version 2.0 which allows you do pretty much do whatever you like with it.
+Please do provide feedback and report bugs to the
+[Github project page](https://github.com/michaelrsweet/htmlcss) so that everyone can benefit.